FabioScielzoOrtiz/robust-mixed-dist-docu/mixed.md

 Parameters: (inputs)
 ----------
 X: a pandas/polars data-frame or a numpy array.
-Represents a data matrix.
+Represents a predictors matrix and is required.
+The first p1 predictors must be the quantitative, followed by the p2 binary predictors, and finally the p3 multiclass predictors.

 Returns: (outputs)
 --------